What Is EDI?

 - SWIFT (industry-specific)

-The SEEBURGER EDI converters let you work with a multitude of data formats.
+The SEEBURGER EDI converters let you work with a multitude of EDI formats.

 EDI communication adapter